-(a) Govern the local government affairs of the local community,

-- (b) Exercise the municipality's executive and legislative authority - (c) Finance the affairs of the municipality by: - (i) Charging fees for services and - (ii) Imposing surcharges on fees, rates on property and other taxes, levies and duties.
+- (a) Govern the local government affairs of the local community. - (b) Exercise the municipality's executive and legislative authority - (c) Finance the affairs of the municipality by: - (i) Charging fees for services and - (ii) Imposing surcharges on fees, rates on property and other taxes, levies and duties.

-The Council should further:
+The Council may further:

-- Exercise the municipality's executive and legislative authority and use the resources of the municipality in the best interests of the local community. - > Provide democratic and accountable government. - > Encourage the involvement of the local community. - Strive to ensure that municipal services are provided to the local community in a financially and environmentally sustainable manner. - > Consult the local community about - The level, quality' range and impact of municipal services provided by the municipality, either directly or through another service provider; and - The available options for service delivery. - > Give members of the local community equitable access to the municipal services entitled to them.

-- > Promote and undertake development in the municipality. - > Promote gender equity in the exercise of the municipality's executive and legislative authority. - > Promote a safe and healthy environment in the municipality. - Contribute, together with other organs of state, to the progressive realisation of the fundamental rights contained in sections 24, 25, 26, 27 and 29 of the constitution
+- > Exercises the municipality's executive and legislative authority and use the resources of the municipality in the best interests of the local community. - provide democratic and accountable government. - > Encourage the involvement of the local community. - Ensure that municipal services are provided to the local community in a financially and environmental sustainable manner. - Give members of the local community equitable access to the municipal services entitled to them. - Promote and undertake development in the municipality. - > Promote gender equity in the exercise of the municipality's executive and legislative authority. - Promote a safe and healthy environment in the municipality.

-In addition, the municipality must in the exercise of its executive and legislative authority respect the rights of citizens and those of other persons protected by the Bill of Rights.
+The municipality must in the exercise of its executive and legislative authority respect the rights of citizens and those of other persons protected by the Bill of Rights.